WaxenSs/Shortcuts_Share-WiFi/README.md

 - ✍️ Language: 🇫🇷 and 🇬🇧
 - ⚠️ Compatibility: Works only with Wi-Fi configured in WPA
 - ‼️ Require: [Shortcuts](https://apps.apple.com/fr/app/raccourcis/id1462947752) app
-- 📝 You can now see the password in raw form (this will also be automatically copied to the clipboard)
+- 📝 You can see the password in raw form (this will also be automatically copied to the clipboard)
 - ✌️2 versions of shortcuts:
    <br/>**Pro:** For people with their network separated into several Wi-Fi *(Guest, 2GHz and 5GHz)*.
 This version allows you to share them all individually.